zudochkin/awesome-newsletters/README.md

 * [Machine Learning Weekly](http://mlweekly.com/).
 A hand-curated newsletter about machine learning and deep learning.
 * [Machine Learnings](http://subscribe.machinelearnings.co/).
 A weekly roundup of ML & AI news.
 * [Inside AI](https://inside.com/ai).
 Weekly newsletter bringing you the latest in Artificial Intelligence, Robotics, and Neurotechnology.
+* [Data Prism](http://dataprism.co/).
+Data Prism is a weekly publication of curated news about startups and companies in the fields of data science, machine learning, AI and analytics.

 ## Technology in General
 * [Barista.io](https://www.barista.io/).
 Stay on top of today's most popular Tech news with a daily e-mail of crowd-curated articles from across the Web.